dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 ---------------------
 - `1995` - JavaScript invented/created by `“Brandan Eich”` at `Netscape` originally named as `"LiveScript"`
 - `1996` - `Microsoft` has developed new version of JavaScript named as `"JScript"` for `IE-3`
-- Due to different standards/version on different browser there was an urgent need to standarized language
+- Due to different standards/version on a different browser, there was an urgent need to standardized language
-- `ECMA (European Computer Manufacturers Association)` is the governing body which provide standardization/specification or JavaScript language implementation
+- `ECMA (European Computer Manufacturers Association)` is the governing body which provides standardization/specification or JavaScript language implementation
 - `1997` - ECMAScript 1 released (JavaScript Submitted to `ECMAScript`)
 - `2009` - ECMAScript 5 released (`for...each, array method, map, filter`)
 - `2015` - ECMAScript 6 released (tones of advanced awesome features - `let, const, function default parameters, arrow function, classes, template string, new array/object methods`)
-  - ES6-ECMAScript 6-ECMAScript 2015 is evolution of ES5...Future of JavaScript
+  - ES6-ECMAScript 6-ECMAScript 2015 is the evolution of ES5...Future of JavaScript
-  - ES6 adds tremendous amount of features to JavaScript such as let, constants, classes, Fat Arrow functions etc.
+  - ES6 adds a tremendous amount of features to JavaScript such as let, constants, classes, Fat Arrow functions, etc.
   - `ES6-ECMAScript 6-ECMAScript 2015 = ES5 + New Awesome Features`

 2.3.
 Typescript